SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: CAD Applications

-Implicit representation of CAD mesh models has several benefits over explicit representations, such as Boolean operations. {\sharpnet} is able to utilize an MLP to learn and reconstruct CAD models with distinct sharp features.
+Implicit representation of CAD mesh models has several benefits over explicit representations, such as Boolean operations.
+Although the representation of the feature surface $M$ is explicit, {\sharpnet} is able to utilize an MLP to learn an implicit distance field to reconstruct CAD models with distinct sharp features.
 In contrast, other approaches~\cite{Guo2022NH-Rep,Lin2025PatchGrid} have to decompose the model into smaller sub-patches, applying multiple MLPs to represent them.
 Ultimately, they perform Boolean operations to merge these sub-patches for the reconstruction of sharp features.

 We compare our method with {\nhrep}~\cite{Guo2022NH-Rep}, which partitions CAD meshes into sub-patches based on pre-defined input feature curves.
 Given the mesh as input, we detect sharp feature curves based on the dihedral angles between neighboring faces.
 For {\sharpnet}, we further define the feature surface \(M\) based on the collection of angular bisector planes along these sharp curves.
 Detailed information on the extraction of sharp curves and the subsequent generation of the sharp feature surface \(M\) can be found in Appendix~\ref{sec:feature_surface_mesh}.